nrdvrgnt/tailscale-relay/README.md

     ido1990/tailscale-docker:latest
 ```

-**This version should pull the last verions of Tailscale every for every deployment.**
+**This version should pull the lastest version of Tailscale for every deployment.**
 **You can use [Watchtower](https://github.com/containrrr/watchtower) to keep Tailscale updated.**

 Find this image on [Docker Hub](https://hub.docker.com/r/ido1990/tailscale-docker)